Exclusive Locks on Items (Pessimistic Locking)

 When to Use Pessimistic Locking

 Take the example discussed in the former chapter.
-If the same bank account is accessed by two different users at the same instance for an update operation, a conflict might occur which will lead to data inconsistency.
+If the same bank account is accessed by two different users at the same time for an update operation, a conflict might occur, which will lead to data inconsistency.

-A LockHandle is associated with an item to ensure that the particular item remains inaccessible throughout the cache.
+A LockHandle is associated with an item to ensure that the particular item remains inaccessible throughout the cache while locked.
+NCache provides a method specifically for Locking, as well as, numerous overloads that manipulate the Locking mechanism.

 Prerequisites